seanbearden/resume-chatbot/README.md

 - Chat vector database enhancement: [Langchain Documentation](https://python.langchain.com/docs/use_cases/question_answering/chat_vector_db)

 ## License
-(Mention the project's license here)
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-(Provide contact information for queries or contributions)
+For any queries or contributions, feel free to contact me at [seanbearden@seanbearden.com](mailto:seanbearden@seanbearden.com).